Electronic Federal Tax Payment System (EFTPS)

 Once your account is verified, you make payments electronically using this system, just like any online banking or bill payment system.
 You can schedule payments ahead of time and schedule as many payments as you want.
 When a payment is made, you receive an acknowledgment of the transaction.

-To avoid being considered as "late" payments must be made no later than 8 p.m.
-ET the day prior to the due date.
-So, if your tax payment is due on April 15, it must be entered no later than 8 p.m.
+To avoid having your payment considered as late, you must make EFTPS payments no later than 8 p.m.
+ET the day before the due date.
+For example, if your tax payment is due on April 15, it must be entered no later than 8 p.m.
 ET on April 14.

 - Schedule payments up to 365 days in advance